Tancredo Neves

 In 1984, Neves ran for president with the help of Ulysses Guimarães, and was elected President of Brazil on 15 January 1985 by the indirect voting of an electoral college.
 However, Neves fell gravely ill on the eve of his inauguration, 14 March 1985, and died 38 days afterwards.
 He died of diverticulitis and never assumed his position as president.
 While still ill, he was awarded the Grand Cross of the Military Order of the Tower and of the Sword, of the Valour, Loyalty and Merit.
-Although he died before taking his post as president his name has been included in the gallery of Brazilian presidents according to law nº 7.465/1986, passed on the first anniversary of his death.
+Although he died before taking his post as president, his name has been included in the gallery of Brazilian presidents according to law nº 7.465/1986, passed on the first anniversary of his death.
 Neves was the last Mineiro (from the State of Minas Gerais) President to be elected in the 20th century.

 Neves was one of the most important Brazilian politicians in the 20th century and one of the major statesmen of Brazilian history.
 In July 2012 he was elected one of the 100 Greatest Brazilians of All Time in a competition organized by Sistema Brasileiro de Televisão (SBT) and the British Broadcasting Corporation (BBC).

 Early life and career

-Tancredo Neves was born in São João del-Rei, Minas Gerais and was of mostly Portuguese, but also Austrian descent and graduated in law.
+Tancredo Neves was born at 3:30 BRT on 4 March 1910 in São João del-Rei, Minas Gerais and was of mostly Portuguese, but also Austrian descent and graduated in law.
 The Neves family name comes from an Azorean great-great-grandfather.
 Tancredo Neves was a descendant of Amador Bueno, a noted paulista from the colonial Brazilian era.

 His parents were Francisco de Paula Neves and Antonina de Almeida Neves.
 After completing studies in his hometown, he moved to Belo Horizonte and enrolled in Law School.
 He was a sympathizer of the Liberal Alliance that had brought Getúlio Vargas to power with the outbreak of the 1930 Revolution.

 Neves studied at Colégio Santo Antônio, a Franciscan school, concluding his studies in humanities in 1927.
 In 1928 he began studies at the Universidade Federal de Minas Gerais where he obtained a bachelor's degree in Law, in 1932 and was a public prosecutor in 1933.

 He began his political career as a member of the legislative chamber of his hometown in 1934, and was elected in 1947 to the Minas Gerais state legislature.
 Three years later he became a representative of his state in the Brazilian Chamber of Deputies.
 In 1953 he was appointed Minister of Justice by President Getúlio Vargas.
 Neves served in that post until Vargas committed suicide in 1954.
 In 1960, Neves ran unsuccessfully for governor of Minas Gerais.

 Neves was married to Risoleta Guimarães Tolentino and they had three children.
 He received an honorary doctorate from the University of Coimbra, and was called "Doctor Tancredo" by his close colleagues.
 He is the grandfather of Aécio Neves, who was Minas Gerais's governor between 2003 and 2010 and is currently a senator.